 There are many different ways merchants can authenticate a cardholder.
 Some of the most common authentication methods during checkout include:

 3D Secure—an authentication technique for online transactions, 3D Secure typically requires a password linked to the card before it can be used for a purchase.
 The problem, however, is this procedure can be tedious for a consumer, and it can lead to lost sales.
-Common examples of 3D Secure programs are Verified by Visa, MasterCard SecureCode and American Express SafeKey.
+Common examples of 3D Secure programs are Verified by Visa, MasterCard SecureCode and American Express (News - Alert) SafeKey.